sigasi/sigasi_insights/faq.md

 Now you can filter out hidden files (`.* resources`) or `All non VHDL Files`.

 ## Do you sell floating licenses?
-We offer floating licenses, based on the well know FlexNet (a.k.a.
+We offer floating licenses, based on the well known FlexNet (a.k.a.
 FlexLM) license manager.
 Floating licenses are available at a minimum volume of five licenses.
 The price is the same as for node-locked licenses.

 If your team is purchasing at least five licenses, you will have the choice between node-locked and floating licenses.